edwardloo/edwardloo.github.io/_posts/2022-04-15-P10-investment-terms.md

 toc_label: "Table of Contents"
 toc_icon: "cog"
 toc_sticky: true
-excerpt: "Brief introduction on the notion of reverberation."
+excerpt: "Brief description for terms used in investing."
 ---

 ---